NiwatoriCode/Archipelago/worlds/sadv2/docs/setup_en.md

 ## Connecting to a server

 1. Sonic Advance 2 uses Archipelago's Bizhawk Client, which can be found in the Archipelago Launcher
 2. Open EmuHawk and run your Sonic Advance 2 rom.
 Make sure the game opens to the title screen.
-If it opens to the name entry screen, enter your name so that the game loads to the title screen.
+If it opens to the language select screen, select your language and enter your name so that the game loads to the title screen.
 3. In EmuHawk, go to `Tools > Lua Console`.
 This window must stay open while playing.
 4. In the Lua Console window, go to `Script > Open Script...`.
 5. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.